User14WD/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================
 Course project for the Coursera's Getting and Cleaning Data.
-The instrunctions are the following:
+The instructions are the following:

 >The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your